 - When you are no longer able to sustain the website, the archival material lives on and is still accessible to users through browser searches.

 - Website companies may go out of business, in which case you may not be able to recover your files easily.
-The UNT Digital library, however, has infrastructure that is not likely to go away.
-As well, the files are backed up on a regular cycle and can be requested from CoRSAL or directly from the digital library.
+The UNT Digital Library, however, has infrastructure that is not likely to go away.
+As well, the files are backed up on a regular cycle and can be requested from CoRSAL or directly from the UNT Digital Library.

 - Free website companies do not offer support for metadata (more on this in the following modules).

 - Many websites aren’t mobile compatible, but the UNT Digital Library makes it possible to stream videos and access other materials easily through the phone.

 - YouTube is an excellent platform for now, but we cannot be sure of what developments in technology mean for YouTube.

 To read more about the difference between websites and archives and how these can be used for language documentation, we recommend reading this brief write up by Nick Thieberger.